exonum/exonum-doc/src/get-started/java-binding.md

 - Install [Libsodium][libsodium] as the necessary runtime dependency.

+!!! note
+    Exonum Java is built with Libsodium 23, which means it will not work on some older Linux distributions, like Ubuntu 16.04.
+Libsodium 23 is available in Ubuntu 18.04 or can be installed from a custom PPA.

 ??? example "Linux (Ubuntu)"
     ```bash
     sudo apt-get update && sudo apt-get install libsodium-dev